Sognu by Amaury Vassilli – Rio

 We will end the season with a last competition, in France, in Caen.
 We were greeted like « stars ».
 In presentation for our entry on ice, our ninth place in the Spring Cup.
 We were proud!

 For me, the 2012 Spring Cup was TSE’s best performance of all years, despite a rather difficult pivot block.
-Thanks to this season and this competition, my love of sync has skyrocketed.
-It’s definitely one of my favorite memories with the TSE, and it clearly has its place in my ranking of my best competitions.
+Thanks to this season and this competition, my love of synchro just got stronger.
+This Spring Cup is definitely one of my favorite memories with the TSE, and it clearly has its place in the ranking of my best competitions.
 We had good performances and the osmosis there was in the team was incredible.

 I was ready.